Upload the application form (and save it on your computer before completing it)

 The Network provides partial funding to supplement existing funding for an ongoing project or new projects in partnership with other funders.
 The amount of scholarships is up to $ 3,000.
-Three (3) scholarships are offered in the current competition.
+Ten (10) scholarships are offered per year.

 The publication of the same work cannot be funded more than once by the RRSPQ and/or its strategic groupings or training programs.

 Applications must be submitted as one single attachment (Microsoft Word or PDF file) via electronic mail – by mentioning “Competition – scientific publications” as the subject – no later than the submission’s deadline day at the following address: firstname.lastname@example.org